aws/q-cli/README.md

 ## Publish

-When publishing a new version (pushing to master) of the app, be sure to bump `figcli` if required bacause it is needed to automatically generate specs.
+When publishing a new version (pushing to master) of the app, be sure to bump `figcli` if required because it is needed to automatically generate specs.

 ## Git Branching Conventions